mortendahl/mortendahl.github.io/_posts/2017-04-17-private-deep-learning-with-mpc.md

 Inspired by a recent blog post about mixing deep learning and homomorphic encryption (see [*Building Safe A.I.*](http://iamtrask.github.io/2017/03/17/safe-ai/)) I thought it'd be interesting do to the same using *secure multi-party computation* instead of homomorphic encryption.

 In this blog post we'll build a simple secure computation protocol from scratch, and experiment with it for training simple neural networks for basic boolean functions.
+There is also a Python notebook with the [associated source code](https://github.com/mortendahl/privateml/tree/master/simple-boolean-functions).

-We will assume that we have three non-colluding parties `P0`, `P1`, and `P2` that are willing to perform computations together, namely training neural networks and using them for predictions afterwards; however, for unspecified reasons they do not wish to revealed the learned models.
+We will assume that we have three non-colluding parties `P0`, `P1`, and `P2` that are willing to perform computations together, namely training neural networks and using them for predictions afterwards; however, for unspecified reasons they do not wish to reveal the learned models.
 We will also assume that some users are willing to provide training data if it is kept private, and likewise that some are interested in using the learned models if their inputs are kept private.

-To be able to do this, we will need to compute securely on rational numbers with a certain precision; in particular, to add and multiply these.
+To be able to do this we will need to compute securely on rational numbers with a certain precision; in particular, to add and multiply these.
 We will also need to compute the [Sigmoid function](http://mathworld.wolfram.com/SigmoidFunction.html) `1/(1+np.exp(-x))`, which in its traditional form results in surprisingly heavy operations in the secure setting.
 As a result we'll follow the approach of *Building Safe A.I.* and approximate it using polynomials, yet look at a few optimizations.

 # Secure Multi-Party Computation

 [Homomorphic encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption) (HE) and [secure multi-party computation](https://en.wikipedia.org/wiki/Secure_multi-party_computation) (MPC) are closely related fields in modern cryptography, with one often using techniques from the other in order to solve roughly the same problem: computing a function of private input data without revealing anything, except (optionally) the final output.
-For instance, in the setting of private machine learning, both technologies could be used to train a model on sensitive data held by one or more users, with the final prediction model either being the only thing revealed, or also kept private.
+For instance, in our setting of private machine learning, both technologies could be used to train our model and perform predictions (although there are a few technicalities to deal with in the case of HE if the data comes from several users with different encryption keys).

 As such, at a high level, HE is often replaceable by MPC, and vice versa.
 Where they differ however, at least today, can roughly be characterized by HE requiring little interaction but expensive computation, whereas MPC uses cheap computation but a significant amount of interaction.
 Or in other words, MPC replaces expensive computation with interaction between two or more parties.